Vulnerability strategy 2025

 • offer tailored solutions with flexibility to meet individuals’ financial circumstances

-• prefer a sustainable and affordable level of payment of whatever size to no payment at all.
+• prefer a sustainable and affordable level of payment of whatever size.

 Wessex Water Customer Inspector smiling